A WordPress multilingual site can help your brand boost its reach and cultivate a new customer base.

 Best Practices for Multilingual Sites

 The visitor experience is a major priority when creating a multilingual site.
 It’s not enough to just translate the words on your site, you also need to localize your content and get it to rank on search engines.
-So, we found a few best practices to help you on this journey.
+Here are three best practices to help you do just that.

 Creating a multilingual site doesn’t mean developing a website in every possible language.
 That’s not an efficient way to use your company’s resources.
 Instead, work with your team to identify the most common languages in your target market.
 Then, develop a plan to launch one or two sites with the identified languages.